 It is specifically agreed that the Administration assumes no obligation, financial or otherwise, arising out of the provisions of this Article and Article 6, Dues Checkoff, and the Union hereby agrees it will indemnify and hold harmless the Administration from any costs, claims, actions or proceedings by a bargaining unit member arising from the suspension of a bargaining unit member hereunder or from deductions made by the Administration.

+The parties recognize the terms and conditions of this Article have been impacted by the recent United States Supreme Court decision.
+Therefore, the parties have ceased implementation of this provision until such time as the parties have an opportunity to conclude impact bargaining.

 Academic Freedom